cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ##### Interchain Account EntryPoints

 To interact with the interchain account protocol, the user can generate two types of tx, namely `REGISTER_TX` and `EXECUTE_TX`.
-For each Tx type, we define an icaTxHandler so that we have `icaRegisterTxHandler` and `icaExecuteTxHandler`.
-The icaTxHandlers serve as the entrypoints for the interchain account module functionalities.
-Both tx handlers must verify, that the signer is the `icaOwnerAddress` and then, based on the type of message, they must call the associated functions that will construct the related kind of packet.
+For each Tx type, we define a icaTxHandler so that we have `icaRegisterTxHandler` and `icaExecuteTxHandler`.
+Both tx handlers must verify, that the signer is the `icaOwnerAddress` and then, based on the type of Tx, they must call the associated functions that will construct the related kind of packet.

 ```typescript
 function icaRegisterTxHandler(portId: string, channelId: string, icaOwnerAddress: string, hostAccountNumber: unit64)returns (uint64) {